CPAN-Security/security.metacpan.org/docs/guides/maintainer-security-reports.md

 If you have been sent a patch to fix the bug, then this is only a suggested fix.
 You do not need to apply this patch, although CPANSec may publish this patch along with the vulnerability if it is unfixed.
-If theere is a problem with that patch, then please notify CPANSec.
+If there is a problem with that patch, then please notify CPANSec.

 When you release a module with a fix, please indicate the CVE numbers in the change log.
 (If the report contains other codes such as [CWE](https://cwe.mitre.org) or [CAPEC](https://capec.mitre.org) numbers, you do not need to include those in the change log.
 These are used for classifying vulnerability reports, but are not considered useful for software developers.)